 How to Replace an Alternator

-Your alternator supplies your car’s battery and auxiliary systems with electrical current, and a bad part can stop your systems from working well and can even leave you stranded with a dead battery.
+Your alternator supplies your car’s battery and auxiliary systems with electrical current, and a failed alternator left alone will eventually lead you with a dead battery, or a dead car on the side of the road.
 Keep reading to learn the signs of a damaged alternator and find out the general steps required for a DIY alternator replacement.

 How to Tell If an Alternator is Bad

 There are some well-established warning signs of a bad alternator.
+Keep in mind that many failures in the charging system can also be the wiring between the alternator and the battery, but it’s best to always start with the alternator.
 Because the alternator supplies current to the vehicle’s electrical systems, this is where you’ll notice most that something is amiss.

 - Dead Battery: Your car battery will die without a working alternator to keep it charged.
 If your battery dies, you should test the battery (free at AutoZone).
 If the battery is good, then there is likely something wrong with the alternator.